 You can always ask your financial institution to reduce your credit card limit, capping the amount you can spend and keeping your level of debt under control.

-It’s always better to get into the habit of smart money management, rather than allowing debt to grow.
-If you have debt on more than one credit card, take action immediately to address the problem, or it can become crippling over time if you're not careful.
+It’s always better to get into the habit of managing your money, rather than allowing credit card debt to grow.
+If you have outstanding debt more than one credit card, you should consider taking action immediately to address the problem.

 6. Consolidate your debts

-When credit cards charge high-interest rates, it can be hard to pay off your balances.
-Consolidating all of your credit card debts into a single loan through personal loan can help you manage your debts better.
-You could save yourself from paying too many fees and focus on managing one set of repayments and fees instead.
-Understand the pros and cons of consolidating your debts before going through this route.
+When credit cards charge high-interest rates on balances, it can be hard to pay off your debt.
+Consolidating your credit card debts into a single loan could help you manage your debts.
+You could save yourself from paying multiple monthly fees and focus on managing one set of repayments and fees instead.
+See our tips to understand the pros and cons of consolidating your debts.